EDGE: the puzzling ellipticity of Eridanus II's star cluster and its implications for dark matter at the heart of an ultra-faint dwarf: Shape fit with different methods

 We place flat priors for $\epsilon$, $\theta$ and $R_{1/2}$ such that the $0 \leqslant \epsilon < 1$, $-\pi \leqslant \theta \leqslant \pi$, and $R_{1/2} > 0$.
 When fitting SCs we use the additional constraint that $R_{1/2} \leqslant 2\times R_{1/2\rm, numerical}$, where $R_{1/2\rm, numerical}$ is the numerically calculated projected half-light radius.
 Whilst this function is technically fit to the stellar mass distribution rather than the light distribution, it is often assumed that observed systems have uniform stellar populations unaffected by mass segregation \citep{2016ApJ...833..167M}.
 This approximation may be dubious for Globular Cluster systems \citep[see][]{1989ApJ...341..168B, 1998MNRAS.295..691B, 2009ApJ...700L..99A}.

 In Figure \ref{fig:property_comparison}, we compare the size and shape for a single example SC as calculated using different methods and luminosity cuts.
 When using the MCMC method, we use $100$ walkers with $500$ burn-in steps and $2000$ main steps.
-The one-sigma uncertainties are similar between methods.
-Different luminosity cuts have a small effect on the size and shape, but the magnitude of this effect is within the uncertainties.
-The shape properties between both methods are almost identical, however the MCMC method overestimates the projected half-light radius.
+The one-sigma uncertainties are similar between methods and luminosity cuts.
+The estimated ellipticity and orientation are almost identical between methods, however the MCMC method overestimates the projected half-light radius by a few sigma when compared to the direct analytical method.
 This overestimate can be very large for SCs that are close to dissolving, but is otherwise $\lesssim 1$\,pc across our simulation suite.
-This plot should satisfy that our results are robust to different methods and luminosity cuts.
+Therefore, whilst the two methods are not formally in agreement, the expected systematic error of $\lesssim 1$\,pc does not influence our results.
+The choice of luminosity cut has a small effect on the size, ellipticity and orientation of the SC, but the magnitude of this effect is within the one-sigma uncertainties.